 Kaymaklı Underground City, located in the Kaymaklı district, is one of Cappadocia’s most visited underground cities.
 Kaymaklı Underground City is a giant network of caves which were at the beginning constructed around the 7th or 8th Centuries BCE.

-The city was expanded during the Roman and Byzantine periods and was used to hide the people.
-It is estimated that 5,000 people lived in the underground city, which extends to a depth of about 40 meters underground.
+The city was expanded during the Roman and Byzantine periods and used to hide people.
+It is estimated that 5,000 people lived in the underground city, which extends to a depth of about 40 meters.

-The Underground City was built with a total of 8 levels underground and carved into soft tuff rocks and included a network of about 100 tunnels connecting various subterranean rooms.
+The Underground City was built with a total of 8 levels underground, carved into soft tuff rocks, and included a network of about 100 tunnels connecting various subterranean rooms.

-The first floor of Kaymaklı Underground City was used as a barn for the shelter of the animals of the people living here.
-On the second floor, there are the church, baptismal stones and burial chambers.
-On the third floor, there are cellars, wineries, a cellar where food materials such as flour and wheat are stored, and a dining hall area.
+The first floor of Kaymaklı Underground City was used as a barn for the shelter of the people’s animals.
+On the second floor, there is the church, baptismal stones, and burial chambers.
+On the third floor are cellars, wineries, a cellar where food materials such as flour and wheat are stored, and a dining hall area.
 On the fourth floor, there are also areas where the provisions are held.

 Only the top few floors are open to visitors.
-Nevertheless, it offers a fascinating insight into how this unique geology was used by early tribes.
+Nevertheless, it offers a fascinating insight into how early tribes used this unique geology.
 It takes about half an hour to visit Kaymaklı Underground City.

 Derinkuyu Underground City

-Several historical eras, such as; the Phrygians, the Persians, and Christians of the Byzantine Era, have lived through the most giant cut-out Underground City in the world, and thousands of people lived there.
+Several historical eras, such as the Phrygians, the Persians, and Christians of the Byzantine Era, lived through the world’s largest cut-out Underground City, and thousands of people lived there.
 Derinkuyu was rediscovered by an anonymous local in 1963.
-The region was on the list of UNESCO World Heritage in 1985.
+In 1985, the region was listed as a UNESCO World Heritage Site.

-Derinkuyu Underground City has large stone doors that can be closed from the inside, and each floor too could be closed off singly.
-There were more than 600 entrances found within private homes leading to the subterrestrial city of Derinkuyu.
+Derinkuyu Underground City has large stone doors that can be closed from the inside, and each floor can also be closed off singly.
+More than 600 entrances leading to the subterrestrial city of Derinkuyu were found within private homes.

-Derinkuyu Underground City is also one most famous places to see in Cappadocia.
+Derinkuyu Underground City is also one of Cappadocia’s most famous places to see.
 The visit will take about 60 minutes to see the Underground City.

 4- Explore The Fairy Chimneys in Cappadocia

-The Fairy Chimneys in Cappadocia of Paşabağı valley is one of Cappadocia’s most famous touristic spots.
-When you see it first, you will think that you are in some kind of mythical atmosphere or a fairy tale.
-Another activity of the Top 10 Things to do in Cappadocia is to enjoy nature and the unique beauty of the Fairy Chimneys by walking there.
+The Fairy Chimneys in Paşabağı valley are one of Cappadocia’s most famous tourist spots.
+When you see them first, you will think that you are in some kind of mythical atmosphere or fairy tale.
+Another activity of the Top 10 Things to Do in Cappadocia is to enjoy nature and the unique beauty of the Fairy Chimneys by walking there.

-In the valley, which was used as a hermitage by monks during its time, there are many rock-cut monasteries, churches, chapels and settlements, as well as structures such as tunnels and mills.
+The valley, which monks used as a hermitage during its time, has many rock-cut monasteries, churches, chapels, settlements, and structures such as tunnels and mills.

-The Fairy Chimneys, which formed by the erosion of such tuff structures of the region by the high winds and precipitation from the slopes of the valley and the flood waters, look like a mushroom in their appearance in this region.
+The Fairy Chimneys, formed by the erosion of such tuff structures by the high winds, precipitation from the slopes of the valley, and flood waters, look like mushrooms in this region.

-You can see an extensive hiking trail consisting of hundreds of Fairy Chimneys welcomes you when you enter the valley.
-You can have an excellent and fun tour of the Paşabağı valley by walking among the beautiful Fairy Chimneys and taking lots of photos.
+You can see an extensive hiking trail consisting of hundreds of Fairy Chimneys welcome you when you enter the valley.
+You can have an excellent and fun tour of the Paşabağı Valley by walking among the beautiful Fairy Chimneys and taking many photos.

-The three-hatted Fairy Chimney in the centre of the valley is the most famous Fairy Chimney in the valley.
+The three-hatted Fairy Chimney in the valley’s centre is the most famous.
 This is also a chapel where St. Simeon was secluded for 15 years.

 5- Stay in a Cave Hotel

-There are several caves in Cappadocia, but there is another fantastic thing you can try; it’s to stay in a Cave Hotel carved out of volcanic rock, the natural landscape.
-Cave hotels provide you with a magical view of the city landscape, and some of them also allow you to see fairy chimneys.
+There are several caves in Cappadocia, but there is another fantastic thing you can try: staying in a Cave Hotel carved out of volcanic rock, the natural landscape.
+Cave hotels provide a magical view of the city landscape, and some of them also allow you to see fairy chimneys.

-It is not difficult to find a cave hotel that fits your budget; there are many of them with different features, each according to its price.
-There are many cave hotels throughout Cappadocia, such as cities; Göreme, Uçhısar, Urgup or Nevsehir.
-Staying in a Cave Hotel is an unmissable experience to do in Cappadocia.
-We recommnded that adventure in the Top 10 Things to do in Cappadocia.
+It is not difficult to find a cave hotel that fits your budget; many of them have different features, each according to its price.
+Cappadocia has many cave hotels, such as in Göreme, Uçhısar, Urgup, and Nevsehir.
+Staying in a Cave Hotel is an unmissable experience in Cappadocia.
+We recommend including adventure in the Top 10 Things to Do in Cappadocia.

 6- Uçhisar Castle